oma3dao/portal-position-paper/portal-position-paper.md

 We start with benefits and then review the challenges.

 1. Variety and Exploration: Portaling allows users to more easily explore and experience a wide variety of digital environments.
 This can provide a sense of novelty, adventure, and limitless possibility.
-We believe this is the primary benefit to the portal system.
+We believe this is the primary benefit to IWPS.

 2. Social Interaction and Networking: Users can more easily meet and interact with people from different metaverses, potentially diversifying their social networks and opening up opportunities for collaboration or friendship.